cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 ### Integer/double conversion

 All numeric values, both integer and floating-point, are stored as `double`, a 64-bit floating point value.
 Some Mindustry Logic operations operate on integer values.
-To perform these operations, the numeric value is converted from the floating point representation (`double`) to a 64-bit integer (a Java `long`), then the operation is performed and the result is converted to a `double` again.
+To perform these operations, the numeric value is converted from the floating point representation (`double`) to a 64-bit integer (a Java `long`), then the operation is performed, and the result is converted to a `double` again.

 > [!IMPORTANT]
 > Conversion from `double` to `long` (an _integer conversion_) leads to loss of fractional part of the floating-point value.
 Values are always truncated towards zero, e.g., 0.9999 gets converted to 0, and -7.8 gets converted to -7.